veridock/grid/README.md

 1. Follow the 21-point validation schema
 2. Embed PHP as JSON strings (never direct PHP tags)
 3. Use only standard SVG elements
-4. Test with `php tester/index.php your-app.svg`
+4. Test with `php validator/index.php your-app.svg`
 5. Ensure 100% compliance before submission

 ## 📄 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.

 ---